Contextualized Chunk Embeddings

 REST API

 Voyage contextualized chunk embeddings can be accessed by calling the endpoint POST https://api.voyageai.com/v1/contextualizedembeddings.
-Please refer to the Contextualized Chunk Embeddings API Reference for the specification.
+See the Contextualized Chunk Embeddings API Reference for the specification.

 Example